atrybyme/cifar-10-cnn/README.md

 *These are what I used*

-## Dataset, Training, Testing and Additional Information:
+## Dataset, Training and Testing:

 - To train your model from above codes download **CIFAR-10** dataset from [here][6].Extract and move all the batch files to your working directory.
-- If you want to test the architectures by pretrained models over test_dataset,Download the folder containing pretrained models from [here][7].Move all the .h5 files to your working directory,make sure you have test_batch also present in the same directory.Then run **testing_from_saved_model.py**.
+- If you want to test the architectures by pretrained models over test_dataset,Download the folder containing pretrained models from [here][7].Move all the .h5 files to your working directory,make sure you have test_batch also present in the same directory.Open **testing_from_saved_model.py** and change the model_name to the name of the model you want to test and then Run it.

 ## Architectures and papers